rlamana/docusaurus-plugin-sass/README.md

 # docusaurus-plugin-sass

-Docusaurus plugin to provides support for SASS/SCSS stylesheets.
+Provides support for SASS/SCSS to Docusaurus v2.

 ## Installation